 - Create a good watering rhythm in the mornings.

 - Keep an eye for bolting plants and pests.
 Constant vigilance is the best gardening technique!

-- Sow flowers for companion planting and to attract beneficial insects and bees.
+- Try companion planting flowers to attract beneficial insects and bees.

 - Thin out plants so they have space to grow and use thinnings in a salad or stir fry.